 Luckily, authoring tools like Easygenerator make it simple for employees to create and share their own courses.
 But whether you’re teaching colleagues how to encourage better team dynamics, improve customer service, or communicate more assertively – there are some mistakes you need to watch out for when teaching soft skills online.
 Here are seven of the most commons ones.

 It can be tempting to batch multiple skills together.
-But teaching several soft skills at the same time is way less effective than focusing on just one.
+But when implementing a soft skills training for employees teaching several soft skills at the same time is way less effective than focusing on just one.
 Indeed, when it comes to e-learning, less is often more.
 So, even if there’s some crossover between different skills, keep your course as focused and brief as possible.

 As with any kind of training, you need to decide first on your learning objectives.
 You can then use those objectives as a measure for keeping your content as tight as possible.
 Make sure also you limit the length of your course so that people can go through the material in one go.